 We at the Mindfulness Center at Brown are committed to fostering diversity, equity, and inclusion in our teaching, curricula, and research, and to advancing diversity along its many dimensions within and beyond our organization.
 We strive to engage students, participants, trainees, faculty, and staff from all backgrounds and experiences in leading the next generation of mindfulness scholarship, instruction, and practice.
-We invite you to join us in shaping a welcoming and affirming environment, drawing on the potential of mindfulness to foster inclusivity while making mindfulness training and practice more inclusive.
+We invite you to join us in shaping a welcoming and affirming environment, drawing on the potential of mindfulness to foster connection and belonging while making mindfulness training and practice more inclusive.

 - A Mindfulness Approach to Unwinding Anxiety for Afro-descendents (PI: Brewer.
 Adapt and optimize the Unwinding Anxiety app for people of color, with a focus on underserved black residents in New Kensington, Westmoreland County, Pennsylvania.